anilallewar/microservices-basics-spring-boot/README.md

    * You can now access Rancher at http://<host public ip>:8080/
    * You can now add hosts to the Rancher setup and then deploy our services using the docker-compose and rancher-compose files available under `docker-orchestration/rancher` folder.
 For more details on Rancher and how to run the orchestration, please refer to [Rancher documentation](http://rancher.com/docs/rancher/v1.6/en/).

+* Access UI

+You should be able to access the web ui from http://localhost:8765/.

+  * The API gateway would redirect to the OAuth2 login page.
+  * You can use the following credentials for OAuth2 client access.
+      * dave / secret
+      * anil / password
+  * Once you login and provide grant, The UI application provides use of other services.

+The Eureka server is accessible on http://localhost:8761/

 * Note:
     * If the gradle wrapper doesn't work, then install gradle and run `gradle wrapper --gradle-version 3.5` before using `gradlew`.